2026/2027 Seasonal Open Call Auditions

 NON-EQUITY AUDITIONS

 Everyman embraces identity conscious casting with an intentional eye on gender non binary, diversity, and ability-conscious casting.
 We believe in fair pay for all guest artists and will continue our transparent practice of compensating for additional commitments as these events occur.
 We aspire to become an artistic home that is multicultural in representation and centered on anti-racist and anti-oppression practices.
-Read more through our Statement of Solidarity.
+Read more Read more about our commitment on our Everyman CARES page.

 Production dates, titles, and character descriptions below.